Excerpt from the government of Ontario’s ‘Newsroom’

 (2) “Where workers are required to work, operate, maintain or service equipment, a safe means of access shall be provided as prescribed in subsection (1).”

-ArcelorMittal Dofasco Inc. was also found guilty of a violation of the Ontario ‘Industrial’ regulation 851/90, section 138(1) which states,
+ArcelorMittal Dofasco Inc. was also found guilty of a contravention of the Ontario ‘Industrial’ regulation 851/90, section 138(1) which states,

 “Where a worker is likely to be exposed to an atmosphere at atmospheric pressure with an oxygen content of less than 18 per cent, the worker shall be protected by mechanical ventilation so that the worker’s safety and health is not endangered.”

-ArcelorMittal Dofasco Inc. was convicted for a violation of the Ontario Occupational Health and Safety Act, (OHSA) section 25, subsection 2 (h) which states,
+ArcelorMittal Dofasco Inc. was convicted for a contravention of the Ontario Occupational Health and Safety Act, (OHSA) section 25, subsection 2 (h) which states,

 “An employer shall,